M3 (album)

-M3 is the third studio album by American heavy metal band Mushroomhead, released independently on October 30, 1999 at their annual Halloween show, by the band's own record label, MRH Inc. Records.
+M3 is the third studio album by American heavy metal band Mushroomhead, released independently on March 9, 1999, by the band's own record label, MRH Inc. Records.
 It was the final studio album with John Sekula and Richie Moore as band members.
 The album, alongside Mushroomhead and Superbuick, was reissued with alternate artwork in 2002.
 The songs "Before I Die", "Solitaire / Unraveling", "The New Cult King", "Xeroxed" and "Born of Desire" were later included on both the Eclipse and Universal Records versions of XX in 2001.